 Treatment options for the management of acne include;

 - Over-the-counter and prescription creams (topical antibiotics, retinoids, antiseptic creams) are aimed at cleansing the skin of bacteria, unblocking pores and preventing future blockages.

 - Prescription antibiotics may help to eliminate bacteria and reduce inflammation.

 - The contraceptive pill is commonly used for females suffering from acne associated with hormonal imbalances.

 - Photodynamic Therapy (PDT) is a method of light therapy targeted at eliminating bacterial infection and reducing the severity of inflammation and pain associated with acne.
-While predominantly used for the treatment of sun damage, for moderate to severe cases of acne PDT is the newest and most effective advance in treatment options, particularly for those who have had little success with Roaccutane.
+While predominantly used for the treatment of sun damage, for moderate to severe cases of acne PDT is the newest and most effective advance in treatment options.
 PDT works to successfully deactivate acne-causing bacteria, exfoliate the skin to remove dead skin cells, unclog pores and ultimately prevent hyperactivity of the skin’s sebaceous glands.